ezwn/ezwn-sched-frontend/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# ezwn-sched-frontend

+This is the ReactJS/Apollo frontend for sched (a scheduler).

-## Available Scripts
+## Scripts

 In the project directory, you can run: